Daniel J. Frey

 We are not born with common sense.

-An example, common sense once told us that the world had an edge, and you would fall off of it.
+An example, common sense once told us that the world had an edge, and we would fall off of it.

 Common sense told us there were no such things as germs.

-Common sense told us that only the man was responsible for pregnancy, and the woman had no part except as the oven.
+Common sense told us that only the man was responsible for the pregnancy, and the woman had no part except the oven to bake the bread in.

-Common sense is must be learned from a teacher.
+Common sense must be learned from a teacher.

 A big part of common sense is ethics.